copernicus-mogley/zkav.club/README.md

 If you’d like to pitch in, the addresses below are the simplest way.
 (We don’t do donor tracking.)

+We work across ecosystems (Zcash, Ethereum, Polkadot, Filecoin).
+Use whichever is easiest.

 Pick a chain you already use, then copy/paste an address below.

 ---